farlee2121/DevEssentialsBlog/content/draft/Self-Documenting-Code/outline.md

   - (all this is also well established for UI design)

 Scope is the really hard one.
 Related to proximity, but well defined contracts.
+- It's about the full scope of what might effect how a piece of code runs
+  - pure function -> depends only on inputs, used only by outputs
+  - mutable parameters -> depends on inputs and anything that might changes those inputs concurrently
+  - class data -> must know how the rest of the class might update the data.
+Must consider sequence/timing possibilities
+  - queries -> may force us to consider anything else that could update the data we want.
+Potentially the whole application or even multiple applications if done poorly.
+Vulnerable to timing issues.
+  - Operation by mutation -> have to consider whole sequence of operations
+    - Global data -> have to consider whole application and how it interacts with that field
 Q: What makes a good contract?
 A: Defined by semantics/in terms of the domain.
 That's how you isolate reasons for change and minimize scope of change impact
 Need to scale this one up with examples.
 - don't reuse a variable name